-Fairtrade exists to rebalance the terms and conditions and trade for producers in developing countries.
-We’ve all seen the images of crushing poverty on television or our social media feed.
-And while there are many complicated factors contributing to this, one issue is the fact that many companies in countries such as the USA and Canada have so much buying power that they can drive down the price of goods like coffee, sugar and cocoa to unsustainable levels.
-Small-holder farmers in Latin America, Africa and Asia Pacific (who often live in remote, isolated regions) are at the mercy of the market swings of Wall Street, who care more about corporate profits than people’s lives or the environment.
+Fairtrade exists to shift the balance of power in business toward farmers and workers disadvantaged by unfair global trade structures.
+And while there are many complicated factors contributing to this, one issue is that many companies in countries such as the USA and Canada have so much buying power that they can drive down the price of goods like coffee, sugar and cocoa to unsustainable levels.
+Smallholder farmers in Latin America, Africa and Asia Pacific (who often live in remote, isolated regions) depend on income that is vulnerable to volatile global markets.

 The Fairtrade Minimum Price

 This is a floor price that is only triggered when the market price dips below unsustainable levels.
-By having a Minimum Price, farmers know that the, say, sugar cane they grown will not be sold at less than it costs to produce.
+By having a Minimum Price, farmers know that their crops will not be sold for less than they cost to produce.

 The Fairtrade Premium

-This is an extra sum paid on top of the price.
-The Fairtrade Premiums earned goes into a pot that is then spent based on the decisions of the producer organization.
-Farmers and workers choose to spend their Fairtrade Premium on anything from purchasing new farming equipment to building wells for fresh water to paying for school fees for the village children.
+This is an extra sum paid to farmers on top of the price for their crops.
+The Fairtrade Premiums earned go to Producer Organizations which democratically decide how to use them for their particular community’s needs.
+Farmers and workers choose to spend their Fairtrade Premium on anything from purchasing new farming equipment to building wells for fresh water to paying for school fees for local children.
 This is true democracy in action!
-In fact many cooperatives find that women have an increased voice in the community since they get to vote on how this money is spent.
+In fact, many cooperatives find that women have an increased voice in the community since they get to vote on how this money is spent.

 What can I do?

-Finally, keep in the loop about all things Fairtrade by signing up to the Fairtrade America newsletter and following us on Facebook and Twitter.
+Finally, keep learning about ways to live your values through your purchases by signing up to our newsletter and following us on Instagram.